-2008 Installing green roof and walls in Beare Park 2010 Commissioned the Green Roof Design Resource Manual.
-2011 Commissioned the University of New South Wales to conduct an inventory and audit of green roof and green wall sites in the City.
+Date Action 2008 Installing green roof and walls in Beare Park 2010 Commissioned the Green Roof Design Resource Manual.
+2011 Commissioned the University of New South Wales to make an inventory of green roof and wall sites in the local government area.
 2012 Endorsed the Greening Sydney Plan which includes green roofs and walls as a tool for increasing urban greening.
 2012 Unanimously adopted the Green Roofs and Wall Strategy.
 2012 Conducted research to establish the hardiest combination of meadowland plants for the green roof at Prince Alfred Park.
 2012 Established the Green Roofs and Walls Technical Advisory Panel to provide expert advice on advancing green roofs and walls in the City 2012 Commissioning the Green Roofs and Walls Perception Study which highlighted community support and the barriers to their installation.
 2012 Commenced Green Wall trials on the Goulburn Street Car Park.
 2013 Providing funding for Urban Rooftop Agriculture research at the University of Technology Sydney, Faculty of Design and Built Environment.
 2013 Providing funding to the University of Technology Sydney, Institute for Sustainable Futures, to research the impacts of urban greening on indoor and outdoor air quality.
 2013 Partnered with the Cooperative Research Centre for Low Carbon Living to investigate the benefits of green roofs and walls on minimising the Urban Heat Island Effect.
-2013 Opened the 2,000 square metre green roof meadowland on the Prince Alfred Park Pool 2013 Developed a draft Green Roofs and Walls Policy.
+2013 Opened the 2,000 square metre green roof meadowland on the Prince Alfred Park Pool 2013 Promoted the benefits of green roofs and walls through presentations and workshops to more than 1000 residents and stakeholders.
+2014 Adopted the Green Roofs and Walls Policy.
+The first of its kind in Australia.